ay-lab/FitHiChIP/README.md

 Download data (mandatory step)
 ------------------------------

-	Given the above mentioned valid pairs and peak files, user needs to first download / copy a few files and place them within the "TestData" folder:
+	Given the above mentioned files, user needs to first download / copy a few files and place them within the "TestData" folder:

 		1) chromosome size file (of the reference chromosome hg19): Download by using the following link: